p-chhabra/My-First-React-App/README.md

 # My-First-React-App
 ### Working on this project
-- Application to maintain your expenses.
+- An application to maintain your expenses.
+- Allows insertion, deletion and sorting of various expenses in one click.